codeschool/sqlite-parser/README.md

 which will automatically compile the parser and run the tests in `test/index-spec.js`.

 Optionally, run `grunt debug` to get extended output and start a file watcher.

+Finally, you should run `grunt release` before creating any PR to run all tests and rebuild the `dist/` and `demo/` folders.

 ### Writing tests